-First featured in an 1974 issue of Woman’s Weekly, this chocolate marble cake is made in a ring mould for a change and we’ve added the yummy chocolate icing
+First featured in an 1974 issue of Woman’s Weekly, this tried and tested marble cake with chocolate icing has been made in a ring mould – making it the perfect centrepiece for any occasion.

 - 175g (6oz) butter

 - 3 large eggs, beaten

 - 250g (8oz) plain flour

 - 15g (½ oz) cocoa powder

 - 1.75 litre (3pint) ring mould 24cm (9 1/2in) diameter, buttered